 What is the cost of living where you’re headed?

 What is the average cost of medical care abroad?

 In some countries outside of the United States, health care is less expensive for individuals.
 Mexico and France are just two examples of nations known for their affordable health care options.
-If you’re expecting high medical bills during your retirement, consider moving to one of these countries.
-Mexico and France are known for their affordable healthcare.
-Research the location you are considering retiring to and find out what their healthcare policy is.
+If you’re expecting high medical bills (and even if you aren’t), research the location you are considering retiring to and find out what their healthcare policy is.
 It could save you a significant amount of money.

-Will I still have to pay income tax in the United States if I move abroad?
+Will you have to pay income tax to the host country?

 You are not required to renounce your citizenship to retire abroad.
-Also, once you waive it, you can’t reapply to be a citizen.
+But should you decide to waive it, you can’t reapply to be a citizen.
 The decision is permanent.